Rokimajo/rpi-datasci-hum-sensor/README.md

 ## The Process
 First I had to know the humidity breakpoint where I would be in the "danger zone".
 I looked at alot of sources, and I found one[^3] that had a handy chart for alot of temperature levels, which has an impact on mold growth.
 The approximate point where risk would begin between all these temperatures would be a low 65% relative humidity level.

 Now I needed some way to get my local weather data because opening my window when the humidity is even worse outside, wouldn't help at all.
 After looking trough a couple API's, I found the site [WeatherAPI](https://www.weatherapi.com/), they offer you 1 million calls per month with a free account.
-Most other API's I found gave me only around 200-300 per day, WeatherAPI would give me considerably more.
+Most other API's I found gave me only around 200-300 per day.
+Seeing as WeatherAPI.com would give me considerably more, I chose them.

 ```python
 def get_weather_data():